Edinburgh Tickets

 • Avoid weekends if possible; tours often sell out, and noise from other groups can reduce the atmosphere.
 Early evening tours (7:30 pm, 8 pm) are quieter and more immersive.

-Frequently asked questions about the Edinburgh Vaults
+Frequently asked questions about planning a visit to the Edinburgh Vaults

 Tours last 60–75 minutes for standard or Terror Tours and 90 minutes for the Vaults & Graveyard Tour.